dmuiX/gpu-passthrough-vega-igpu-renoir-cezanne/README.md

 	    <ioapic driver='qemu'/>
 	  </features>
    ```
+### boot into windows
-5. When you have booted to windows On windows: install the amd drivers. actually for me the official ones from amd work!
+When you have booted to windows install the amd drivers. actually for me the official ones from amd work! have downloaded them manually but I suppso the automatic detection of windows myght work es well

-Well yeah if you follow this path you will have a working igpu passthrough.
-At least for one boot:

-  ## Additional step (necessary for the 5700G but not for the 4350G!):
+### Celebrate
+You have sucessfully implemented a working igpu passthrough, which many say is immpossible :D.

+### Somtimes another stepp is necessary - was the case for the 5700G, the 4350G did work without it!

   1. adding a reset_gpu.bat script as logon
   2. and a disable_gpu.bat script on shutdown/restart